Use of Blur Backgrounds in Website Design: Beautiful Examples

 Undoubtedly, blur effect is primarily intended to easily focus users’ attention on foreground elements, making them readable and protrude, and at the same time adding elegance and burnished touch.
 There are different ways to creatively include blurred background in web design.
 Practice shows that you aren’t obliged to make the full background indistinct or fill the whole space with vague image; simply incorporating such effect into header or slider section will be enough to attract people.

-So, how do you find such effect?
+So, how do you find such an effect?
 Is blurred background look modern and sophisticated to you?
 Do breathtaking images worth sacrificing for the sake of readability?
 Do not you think this effect is overused on iPhone App website designs?